chtenb/helix.vim/README.md

 source ~/helix.vim/helix.vs.vim
 ```

+When https://github.com/msomeone/PeasyMotion is installed, `gw` will behave similarly as in helix.

 ### For other Vim emulators

 Your best bet is to source `helix.vim/helix.vim`, but you will probably run into emulator-specific bugs or quirks.